vimond/replay/docs/technical-topics.md

 ### Current bitrate and available qualities for a stream

-Does not apply to the BasicVideoStreamer, due to missing capabilities of the `HTMLVideoElement`.
+Does not apply to `<BasicVideoStreamer/>`, due to missing capabilities of the `HTMLVideoElement`.
+It is however relevant for adaptive streaming player libraries wrapped as video streamer components.

 All numbers are in kbps.